SFang-cmd/obiKnowledge/sophSpring/MGMT 5450/HW 2.md

 	- "Don't try to take a fortified hill, especially if the army on top is bigger than your own"
 	- Expanded into markets where HP would make a distinct "contribution"
 	- Wanted to concentrate on "building a group of complementary products" than get a lot of unrelated things
-	- Next-Bench Syndrome: **HP was a company of engineers who were making products for engineers.
+	- Next-Bench: **HP was a company of engineers who were making products for engineers.
 Their focus on market was done by asking fellow engineers what they needed**
 		- Not as effective for the mass market, as engineer needs do not fit the everyday person
 - **Top Managerial Team**
 	- Unorthodox management style; ran everything by themselves for a long time